Creating custom themes

 This is quite helpful when you're customizing a specific part of the product but don't need to apply this customization to the whole page.
 For instance, you can create a Twitter theme fragment to implement a TwitterButton component.

-Another benefit is that it's easier to combine themes that way.
+Another benefit is that it's easier to combine themes this way.
 For example, if your product has two themes and you need to render the TwitterButton in both themes, you won't have to create all combinations of themes yourself.
 Instead, you can create two main themes and a Twitter theme fragment that will inherit the correct token values from the currently used theme.

 const config = {